Merzasphor/MWSE/docs/source/apis/lfs.md

 **Parameters**:

 * `path` (string): The path, relative to the current directory, to get attributes for.
-* `request` (string): The specific attribute to look for.
+* `request` (string): *Optional*.
+The specific attribute to look for.
 If provided, the return value becomes the requested value (or nil) instead of a table.
-* `resultTable` (table): If provided, this table will be reused as the result table.
+* `resultTable` (table): *Optional*.
+If provided, this table will be reused as the result table.
 If not provided, a new table is created.

 **Returns**: